 As with business sponsors, educational institutions also have to comply with their sponsor duties otherwise the Home Office will use its powers to revoke the sponsor licence.

-If the Home Office decides to revoke a Tier 4 sponsor licence, the sponsor will be given the opportunity to respond to the findings in writing usually within 20 working days (unless the Home Office grants them an extension in exceptional circumstances).
+If the Home Office decides to revoke an academic institution’s sponsor licence, the sponsor will be given the opportunity to respond to the findings in writing usually within 20 working days (unless the Home Office grants them an extension in exceptional circumstances).
 The Home Office will consider any representations the sponsor makes but, unless these demonstrate that no serious breach of the sponsorship duties has occurred, the sponsor’s licence is highly unlikely to be reinstated.

-Where a Tier 4 sponsor’s licence is revoked, the institution will be banned from the Tier 4 Register of Sponsors; usually for 2 years.
+Where an academic institution’s sponsor’s licence is revoked, the school will be banned from the Register of Sponsors; usually for 2 years.
 This ban will also apply to the key personnel appointed by the institution.

-A Tier 4 sponsor can continue to teach students after their licence is revoked for six months or until the end of the student’s current academic year depending on whichever is the longest.
+An academic institution sponsor can continue to teach students after their licence is revoked for six months or until the end of the student’s current academic year depending on whichever is the longest.
 Where a common academic year end does not apply to all students, each case will be considered on an individual student basis.
-Where the Home Office does not consider that any of the sponsor’s Tier 4 students should be permitted to continue studying, they will write to each student curtailing their leave to 60 calendar days from the date of the letter.
+Where the Home Office does not consider that any of the sponsor’s students should be permitted to continue studying, they will write to each student curtailing their leave to 60 calendar days from the date of the letter.